Understanding Large Language Models in Your Pockets: Performance Study on COTS Mobile Devices: Performance: Users' Perspectives

 \subsubsection{Performance on GPUs}

 Unlike CPUs, which are all from Arm, GPUs across vendors may have different architectures.
 Thus, it is challenging for developers to optimize for different GPUs.
-Figure~\ref{fig:gpu_throughput} illustrates the end-to-end latency of MLC LLM across \revision{five} high-tier GPUs from Arm Mali, Qualcomm Snapdragon, and \revision{Apple}. \revision{It should be noted that Huawei MatePad 11 Pro and Huawei Nova 7 exhibit frequent crashes when running MLC LLM, which prevents the collection of reliable measurement results.
+Figure~\ref{fig:gpu_throughput} illustrates the end-to-end latency \del{of MLC LLM} across \revision{five} high-tier GPUs from Arm Mali, Qualcomm Snapdragon, and \revision{Apple}. \revision{It should be noted that Huawei MatePad 11 Pro and Huawei Nova 7 exhibit frequent crashes when running MLC LLM, which prevents the collection of reliable measurement results.
 Consequently, these two devices are excluded from the comparison.} Among the tested GPUs, Mali GPUs, particularly the Mali-G78, exhibit significantly slow prefill speeds.
-Consequently, we only consider the performance with 64-token prompts.
-For the Mali-G78, due to its extremely poor prefill performance, we only present results for 32-token prompts as a reference.
+Consequently, for ease of comparison, we focus only on the performance with 64-token prompts.
+It should be noted that the test for Llama2-7B on the Mali-G78 was conducted using 32-token prompts due to crashes that frequently occurred with longer prompts.

-\revision{Although the decode speed of the Apple M1 is comparable to that of the Adreno 750, its prefill speed is nearly $7\times$ higher.
-This result highlights the huge performance gap between Apple SoCs and non-Apple SoCs.} \delete{The Adreno GPU consistently outperforms the Mali GPU in overall performance. } Notably, Mali GPUs show \revision{nearly unusable prefill performance}.
-When comparing products from the similar tier, the Adreno $750$ delivers \revision{$1.4\times$ }faster decoding speed than the Mali-G$720$.
-Similarly, the Adreno $730$ achieves \revision{$1.5\times$} faster decoding speed compared to the Mali-G$78$.
-Although Mali GPUs have poor prefill performance, Mali-G$720$ still achieves $1.5\times$ speedup in decoding than older-generation Adreno $730$.
-To look into this phenomenon, we will provide a detailed analysis in Section~\ref{subsubsec:gpu_utilization}.
-Memory usage across the GPUs is nearly identical at around $4.2$GB, with a slight increase to $4.4$GB observed on the Vivo Pad3 Pro.
+\textbf{\textit{Hardware Perspective}}: The results highlight a significant performance gap between Apple SoCs and non-Apple SoCs.
+For models around $1$B, the throughput on the Apple M1 is approximately $2\times$ faster than on the Adreno $750$.
+As for non-Apple SoCs, the Adreno GPU consistently outperforms the Mali GPU in overall performance across different models.
+Despite Mali GPUs showing poor prefill performance, the Mali-G$720$ achieves a slight speedup in decoding compared to the older-generation Snapdragon SoC, i.e., the Adreno $730$.

-\begin{observation} \revision{For non-Apple GPUs}, despite their theoretical advantages for large language models (LLMs) due to their parallel floating-point computing capabilities, do not exhibit a clear advantage in practice.
-Counterintuitively, MLC LLM on GPUs performs worse in prefill speed compared to Llama.cpp on CPUs.
-The reason could be that optimizing LLMs on mobile GPUs is more complex than on CPUs due to the diversity of GPU architectures.
+For the two Mali GPUs, both prefill and decode speeds are slower than on the CPUs.
+The slowdown is especially significant in the prefill stage.
+For models larger than $4$B, the prefill speed drops below $5$ tokens/s on the Mali-G$720$, despite it having the highest theoretical computational capability among all non-Apple devices (see Table~\ref{tlb:gpu_specifications}).
+This phenomenon and its underlying causes will be further explored in Section~\ref{subsubsec:gpu_utilization}.